lanafrankle/ackmanlab/_posts/2012-12-10-markdown_cms_dropbox.md

 ---
 author: James Ackman
-title: Markdown
+title: Write with Markdown
 layout: post
 date: 2016-01-28 13:23:28
 date original: 2012-12-10
 tags: markdown, cms, dropbox, website, lab, notebook, html5, git, open science, openscience
 ---

+Markdown is a set of simple rules for writing text documents.
+Benefits include:

 * Plain text (future proof!)
 * Simple [syntax](http://daringfireball.net/projects/markdown/syntax), human readable
 * Wide community support and usage (e.g. GitHub, Tumblr, etc) by both bloggers and programmers
-* Supported by some wikis (like MediaWiki) with plugins
+* Supported by wikis (like MediaWiki) and many tools (see below) for producing content rich in links, graphics, tables, references, and more.

 ## Writing for the web, not the desktop